d954mas/defold-reactphysics3d/README.md

 ## Limits
 1)Defold vector instead of rp3d::Vector
 2)Defold quaternion instead of rp3d::Quat
 3)no Transform userdata.
-Use pair of vector3 and quaternion
+Use table with vector3 and quaternion